 Your trip to Salzburg should include the beautiful market place called the Geteidegasse.
 Geteidegasse is located in the old town.
 This place is characterized by beautiful doorways, flowers, and the hanging store/owners’ names in ornate designs.
 It looks like a Christmas paradise (minus the snow or the Christmas Square).

 Another reason why this market place is so popular is due to Mozart’s birthplace, which stands at No 9 Geteidegasse.

 Wolfgang Amadeus Mozart was born in Salzburg in 1756.
 This house is now a museum and is open to visitors.
-This Salzburg museum offers insights to Mozart’s early years, his passion for opera and also displays some of the first instruments that the maestro used.
+This Salzburg museum offers insights into Mozart’s early years, his passion for opera, and also displays some of the first instruments that the maestro used.
 This museum was set up in 1880.

-This square is also historic as the house no. 8 in the Mozart Square belonged to Mozart’s wife – Constanze Mozart-Nissen.
-In and around the Mozart Square, you will find tons of souvenir stores.
+This square is also historic as house no. 8 in Mozart Square belonged to Mozart’s wife – Constanze Mozart-Nissen.
+In and around Mozart Square, you will find tons of souvenir stores.
 The Salzburg Tourist center is also located here.

 In the old town of Salzburg, you will also find Mozart Cafe.
-Mozart frequented this cafe in this early years.
+Mozart frequented this cafe in his early years.

 Salzburg Travel Tips

 The weather in Salzburg Austria is pleasant throughout the year (well, from a Canadian perspective, it is pleasant).
 Summer activities include a lot of outdoor events.
 Winters – begin in late October and slows down activities for a while.